hauze-v/jabjabjavascript/object-oriented-programming/mdn-learning/oop/INHERITANCE.md

 A common way is to use a JavaScript library - most of the popular options have an easy set of functionality available for doing inheritance more easily and quickly.

 `CoffeeScript` for example provides `class`, `extends`, etc.

+## Object Member Summary ##
+To summarize, we've got four types of property/methods to worry about:

+  1. Those defined inside a constructor function that are given to object instances.
+These are easy to spot - the members defined inside a constructor using the `this.x = x` type lines

+  2. Those defined directly on the constructor themselves, that are available only on the constructor.
+These are commonly only available on built-in browser objects, and are recognized by being chained directly onto a constructor, *not* an instance.
+For example, `Object.keys()`.
+These are known as **static properties/methods**.

+  3. Those defined on a constructor's prototype, which are inherited by all instances and inheriting object classes.
+These include any member defined on a Constructor's `prototype` property, e.g `myConstructor.prototype.someFunction().`

+  4. Those available on an object instance, which can either be an object created when a constructor is instantiated like we saw above, or an object literal.